About Us

 Administrative Assistant

 Samantha is Oglala Lakota from the Pine Ridge Indian Reservation, she grew up in New York and moved to Iowa at 15 years old.
-Samantha graduated from the University of Northern Iowa in 2015 with her Bachelors in Social Work.
-Samantha recently graduated from the University of Iowa with her Master’s in Social WorkShe currently works for the Meskwaki Nation Child Support program, but has experience with working as a child welfare case worker and ICWA coordinator for 2 years prior to this position.
+Samantha graduated from the University of Northern Iowa in 2015 with a Bachelor’s in Social Work.
+Samantha recently graduated from the University of Iowa with her Master’s in Social WorkShe currently works for the State of Iowa as the ICWA Tribal Liaison

 Tribal Liaison